-Many sneaky hacker programs can find their way onto your computer over the internet, and a keylogger is one of the worst.
+Many sneaky malicious programs can find their way onto your computer over the internet, and a keylogger is one of the worst.
 Spyware is a type of malware that records your activities.
 A keylogger records every keystroke you make on your computer’s keyboard.
 With this information, a hacker can work out your username and password for a range of sites without even seeing what comes up on the screen.

 For example, when you check your email, you might type in “mail.yahoo.com” or “gmail.com” in the address field of your browser.
 Predictably, your next step is to type in your username and password.
 Everything you type is sent to a hacker database over the internet, where the text is parsed through to pick out the sensitive parts, like your password.